-Since Mr. Simple and I downsized our home and I am finally coming out of my pregnancy haze, I have sat down with pencil and paper and began eeking out our budget for 2016.
+Since Luke and I downsized our home and I am finally coming out of my pregnancy haze, I have sat down with pencil and paper and began eeking out our budget.
 We have some major goals for next year and we want to get serious about accomplishing those goals.
 After all, the whole reason we downsized was to better place ourselves in a position to gain financial freedom.
 Now, I am no stranger to frugal meal planning, but here lately the grocery bills + eating out have been totally draining our budget.
 My number one priority right now is to get this area of our spending under control and plan frugal meals.

-So, I’ve been thinking a lot about what meals I want to have in December.
+So, I’ve been thinking a lot about what meals I want to plan this summer.
 We do very basic things for breakfast: cereal, eggs/bacon, yogurt, etc. Lunch is usually leftovers or a grilled cheese or salad.

-I’m also planning to pull in a few of my own frugal recipes, like salmon patties, chili mac, and pinto beans and rice.
+Here are just a few of my favorite frugal recipes; salmon patties, chili mac, and pinto beans and rice.

 How To Plan Frugal Meals